 Some papers are packaged with an arrow printed on one end of the ream wrapper.
 The arrow points to the wire side of the paper.
 The curl side of the paper, also known as the felt side, is the opposite side.

-Load the paper into the paper trays so the image will print on the wire side of the paper.
+Load the paper into the copier/printer's internal paper trays so the image will print on the wire side of the paper.